8 Ways to Prevent Data Loss from Hardware Failure

 1. What are some different types of data loss prevention?

-Three important methods of data loss prevention are data backups, system patching, and routine hardware replacement.
-These methods help prevent data loss from occurring and ensure that backups are available if a data-loss event occurs.
+Three important methods of data loss prevention are data backups, system patching and routine hardware replacement.
+These methods help prevent data loss from occurring by ensuring that compromised data can be restored after incidents such as hardware failure, accidental deletion, malware or cyberattack.

 2. What are the most common causes of data loss?

-3. How can we prevent data loss from system failure?
+3. How can you prevent data loss due to hardware failure?

 The best way to prevent data loss due to system failure is to back up your data frequently.
 Nearly every organization loses data because of hardware failure, but having dependable backups ensures that you can recover the data even if you can’t retrieve it from the primary storage device.
 To prevent a system failure from occurring, continually monitor device performance and replace aging hardware before it fails.
 Regularly updating and patching systems will also help to eliminate vulnerabilities that could lead to system failure.